-On April 23, 2013 the Ministry of Commerce and Industry of Panama through the General Directorate of Industrial Property Registration, registered at the Bulletin No. 297 of 2013 (attached in Spanish) a total of 112 Geographical Indications (GIs), Designations of Origin (DO) and Indications of Origin from the European Union, including but not limited to dairy products, such as "Provolone Valpadana", "Fontina", "Gorgonzola" and "Parmigiano Reggiano", among other products.
+On April 23, 2013 the Ministry of Commerce and Industry of Panama through the General Directorate of Industrial Property Registration, registered at the Bulletin No. 297 of 2013 (See

 The Panamanian Copyright Law (Law 64 of October 10, 2012) is based on the World Intellectual Property Organization (WIPO) model.
 It modernizes copyright protection in Panama, provides for payment of royalties, facilitates the prosecution of copyright violators, and makes copyright infringement a felony.
-The Copyright Office is drafting improvements to the Copyright Law to implement the new WIPO treaties, to raise penalties for infractions and to enhance border measures.
+The Copyright Office is drafting improvements to the Copyright Law to implement new WIPO treaties, to raise penalties for infractions and to enhance border measures.

 The Industrial Property Law (Law 61 of October 5, 2012) provides 20 years of patent protection from the date of filing.
-This Law also provides trademark protection, simplifies the process of registering trademarks and makes them renewable for ten-year periods.
+This law also provides trademark protection, simplifies the process of registering trademarks and makes them renewable for ten-year periods.
 It grants ex-officio authority to government agencies to conduct investigations and to seize materials suspected of being counterfeited.
 The Trademark Registration Office has undertaken significant modernization with a searchable computerized database of registered trademarks that is open to the public and is remotely accessible to customs officials, among others.
 This facilitates the inspection and investigation process considerably.